Cigar Review: La Flor Dominicana Double Claro 42

 During the last phase of the session, the taste of the cigar was woody and smooth, with just the right amount of peppery-spice returning to the fold.
 In the last third, the burn was near-perfect, and the flavors seemed well-balanced, even as I approached the nub.
 With just over an inch remaining, I finally laid the Double Claro down.

 Admittedly, this was the first Candela-wrapped cigar I had smoked, and I wasn’t quite sure what to expect.
 Overall, this stick had solid flavor throughout, and a decent burn considering the fickle nature of its wrapper.
 The draw could have been a little looser in my opinion, but other than that, this stogie fared pretty well performance-wise.
 This cigar is billed as medium in body, and I found that to be accurate.
-Something about the look of the stick led me to believe it would be more on the mild side, but as I type this with a slight nicotine buzz, I assure you this one had a little kick to it.
+Something about the look of the stick led me to believe it would be more on the mellow side, but as I type this with a slight nicotine buzz, I assure you this one had a little kick to it.
 At the end of the day, I have to give the La Flor Dominicana Double Claro #42 a solid B grade, and I would recommend it as a great choice for fans of La Flor looking for something just a little bit outside of the norm.